- Oops!Something went wrong.Please try again later.

 More from WWD

 Markle made her first Christmas appearance in 2017, when she joined the royal family just a month after she and Prince Harry revealed their engagement.
-The couple joined the family at Sandringham again the following year, but chose to celebrate the holiday separately last year with their newborn son Archie during their six-week holiday break on Vancouver Island.
+The couple joined the family at Sandringham again the following year, but chose to celebrate the holiday separately in 2019 with their newborn son Archie during their six-week holiday break on Vancouver Island.

 Princess Diana spent many Christmases at Sandringham and continued to join the British royal family for the holiday after she announced her separation from Prince Charles in 1992, but stopped after their divorce in 1996.
-One of Princess Diana’s Christmas visits to Sandringham in the early Nineties is the subject of an upcoming film starring Kristen Stewart as the princess.
-The film follows Princess Diana during a pivotal Christmas holiday where she “decided her marriage wasn’t working and that she needed to veer from a path that put her in line to one day be queen.”
+One of Princess Diana’s Christmas visits to Sandringham in the early Nineties was the subject of the highly-acclaimed “Spencer” movie starring Kristen Stewart as the princess, which released last month.
+The film followed Princess Diana during a pivotal Christmas holiday where she “decided her marriage wasn’t working and that she needed to veer from a path that put her in line to one day be queen.”

 Click through the above gallery to see photos of the British royal family celebrating Christmas through the years.